-175.43 Neuroscience
+175.44 Neuroscience

-Division of Neuroscience Faculty of Medicine and Dentistry 5-13 Heritage Medical Research Centre University of Alberta Edmonton, Alberta T6G 2S2 E-mail: neurosci@ualberta.ca
+Centre for Neuroscience 5-13 Heritage Medical Research Centre University of Alberta Edmonton, Alberta E-mail: neurosci@ualberta.ca

-The Division of Neuroscience at the University of Alberta is a group of more than 45 neuroscientists from 15 departments and five faculties.
-The Division offers a graduate program that is designed for students who desire a broad training in various experimental and theoretical aspects of neuroscience while maintaining a research program that may be more specialized.
-This can be achieved by drawing on the expertise of specialists (members of the Division) from various departments throughout the University who have research interests in neuroscience.
+The Centre for Neuroscience at the University of Alberta is a group of more than 45 neuroscientists from 15 departments and five Faculties.
+The Centre offers a graduate program that is designed for students who desire a broad training in various experimental and theoretical aspects of neuroscience while maintaining a research program that may be more specialized.
+This can be achieved by drawing on the expertise of specialists (members of the Centre) from various departments throughout the University who have research interests in neuroscience.
 The graduate program in Neuroscience offers both degrees of PhD and MSc through thesis research.
 Applicants not having the MSc degree will initially be admitted to the MSc program for the first year after which they may transfer to the PhD program, provided their thesis proposal has been accepted and appropriate courses passed.
-Applicants already possessing an MSc degree, or an exceptionally strong undergraduate record in neuroscience may be accepted directly into the PhD program.
+Applicants already possessing an MSc degree, or an exceptionally strong undergraduate record in neuroscience may be accepted directly into the PhD

 Applicants are expected to have graduated with a four-year degree, which will normally be in a biological science.
-The minimum grade-point average for students having a degree from the University of Alberta is 7.0, while applicants from other institutions are expected to have equivalent qualifications.
+The minimum grade-point average for students having a degree from the University of Alberta is 3.0, while applicants from other institutions are expected to have equivalent qualifications.
 Students already possessing a master's degree will be considered for the PhD program, provided they meet the minimum requirements for the MSc degree in Neuroscience.
 Applicants whose first language is not English must obtain a score of at least 600 on the TOEFL examination.